-Underlying scoliosis might still be there, but you will learn to do undo the unnecessary tensions and collapse around it, resulting in being able to comfortably maintain upright posture, feel more relaxed, and breath with less effort.
+Underlying scoliosis might still be there, but you will learn to do undo the unnecessary tensions and collapse around it, resulting in being able to comfortably maintain an upright posture, feel more relaxed, and breathe with less effort.
 Your posture is most likely to look more upright.

 6 Children Developing Scoliosis or Undergoing Treatment

-Prevention – If a child is found to have mild scoliosis or at a risk of developing scoliosis, the Alexandra technique can self-teach them to change their harmful habits.
-Through core strengthening and self-awareness children will learn to correct their posture whilst standing, sitting, carrying a heavy bag and playing musical instruments.
+Prevention – If a child is found to have mild scoliosis or at risk of developing scoliosis, the Alexandra technique can self-teach them to change their harmful habits.
+Through core strengthening and self-awareness, children will learn to correct their posture whilst standing, sitting, carrying a heavy bag, and playing musical instruments.

 7 Coping with Bracing for postural correction